- Holidays and Celebrations»

 A Brief History on Imbolc & Imbolc Traditions

-Imbolc is one of the eight sabbats (Pagan holidays) in the wheel of the year and occurs on February 2nd (though in the Old Calendar it was supposedly February 12th).
+Imbolc is one of the eight sabbats (Pagan holidays) in the wheel of the year and occurs around February 2nd (though in the Old Calendar it was supposedly February 12th).
 The word Imbolc is actually thought by some to come from the word oimelc or "ewe's milk", while others believe it is directly referring to imbolg - "in the belly" - which refers to pregnant ewes.
 Imbolc has been an Irish tradition for centuries, possibly even thousands of years.
 It is many times in modern days referred to as Candlemas or St. Brigid's Day, and in ancient Celtic times in Ireland, Imbolc was a Pagan holiday celebrating the goddess Brigid in all her glory.
 It is also known as a fire festival, as fire is used in many ways to call forth and celebrate the rebirth of the sun.

 Imbolc to me (and I believe also to my ancestors) represents the coming of Spring.
 The first signs of Spring start to burst forth from the earth.
 When I try to picture what my ancient ancestors did on Imbolc, I see a large fire rising into the sky, lighting up the darkness and cold surrounding it.
 The first break-through of winter and death into brand new life and hope for the sun's fully triumphant return.
 In Ireland and Scotland, February was a very brutal time weather-wise, but even with the harsh cold and frosts, Imbolc gave rise to sprinklings of green grass and baby lambs were beginning to be born.
 Imbolc represented hope in its entirety.

 Brigid has been a main symbol of Imbolc since ancient Celtic times, and the Irish believed that Brigid was reborn on Imbolc...changing from her crone form (old-woman form), also called the Cailleach.
 Fires were lit in representation and celebration of the young Goddess' return to earth, and so fire has always been associated with Brigid in Ireland.
 This tied into the Catholic Church's conversion of Imbolc from a Pagan holiday into what they called Candlemas and Saint Brigid's Day (Brigid was one of the only Goddesses of ancient times that was turned into a Saint by the Church probably because the Irish people found her as one of their most beloved gods).
-To learn more about the goddess Brigid written by a fellow Pagan hubber (Cresentmoon2007) click here.

 "Get up just before dawn, light a candle, let its flame purify you and then put it before a mirror.
 Gaze into the mirror.
 Relax and allow flickering flame to suggest images in your mind.
 They will tell you, in subtle ways, what is beginning to stir in you.
 Once the sky is light, go outside and welcome the new day."